 SAP S/4HANA Migration: Take the green pill or the brown pill?

 Start afresh with a greenfield approach, or build upon what you have already with a brownfield approach?
-This is no doubt a difficult decision to take when migrating to S/4HANA.
+This is no doubt a difficult decision to take when migrating to SAP S/4HANA.
 Learn what to consider when looking at this from not only a B2B/EDI perspective, but also from a general integration perspective.

 SAP S/4HANA Migration: Greenfield vs. Brownfield